mwestera/py4ling/exercises/12_dictionary basics.md

 **12.7.** What if we have a dictionary with integers as keys instead of strings, like `{1: 'hi', 2: 'hello', 3: 'bye', 4: 'tata'}`?
 Can we now access an element by its index (or is this a misleading way to put it)?

 - - - - - -
 **Something to keep in mind:** A **dictionary** is Python's main datastructure for storing a mapping, from _keys_ to _values_.
-Both keys and values in a dictionary can be various types of objects, e.g., integers, floats, strings, and more complex objects.
-However, since the keys need to function as stable anchor points for the values, keys can only be _immutable_ objects (or more precisely they need to be _hashable_, which can remain a mystery for now); but values are allowed to be mutable.
+Both keys and values in a dictionary can be various types of objects, e.g., integers, floats, strings, functions, and more complex objects.
+However, not every type of object can be used as a dictionary key; keys must have a special property of being **hashable**, which is, roughly, that the object provides a `hash` method that generates a string code that (virtually) uniquely represents the object.
+It is by these hash strings that the items in a dictionary are stored and retrieved.
 - - - - -

 **12.8.** What happens if you define a dictionary by specifying key-value pairs (like `{'Alf': '36124', 'Beth': '008623'}`) but using equals signs `=` instead of the colons `:` to connect keys and values?
 Do you see why this is quite an easy-to-make syntax mistake?